jasonrohrer/SpontaneousPresentation/README.md

 Drop whatever slides (PNG or JPG) into the "slides" folder.
 Add "_pixels" to the name of a file to use sharp-pixel scaling (useful for pixel art screen shots).

+You can use one level of sub-folders to futher organize slides.

 #### Run like this:
 ```